-John Schinnerer lives in Hawaii and works all over the Pacific and Western States, as well as online.
+John Schinnerer, Sociocracy Consultant, works all over the Pacific and Western States and online.
 He is a whole systems design consultant, teacher, and facilitator who develops cultural and ecological systems for a variety of public, private, and nonprofit clients.
-He is a partner at the Sociocracy Consulting Group.
+John is a partner at the Sociocracy Consulting Group.

-Since 1996, he has studied, worked, taught, and published in the realms of human relatings, governance, and decision-making systems, appropriate technology and ecological… Read More . . .
-“John Schinnerer, Hawaii”
+Since 1996, he has studied, worked, taught, and published in the realms of human relatings, governance, and decision-making systems, appropriate technology and ecological design.
+He applies his… Read More . . .
+“John Schinnerer, Hawaii and Western United States”

 Gregory Rouillard, M.S., M.Div., is a Boulder native who grew up in a small town in western Colorado before attending the U.S. Naval Academy in Annapolis, Maryland.
 Following graduation, he was commissioned as an officer in the U.S. Marine Corps, where he served for twenty years as an AV-8B Harrier pilot and in numerous other roles.
 He earned a Master of Science in Operations Research at the U.S. Naval Postgraduate School in 2003 and retired… Read More . . .
 “Gregory Rouillard, US”